kyma-project/kyma/.github/ISSUE_TEMPLATE/consulting.md

 ---
-name: Bug report
+name: Consulting
-about: Report a bug in the project
+about: Ask a question or request for consultancy
-labels: bug
+labels: consulting
 ---

 <!-- Thank you for your contribution.
 Before you submit the issue: